devildevilson/tavl/README.md

 | `tests/features/` | lexer, parser, serialize, deserialize, chrono |
 | `tests/errors/` | error and misuse handling |
 | `tests/extensions/` | the three AST builders, separately |

-Design notes live as comments in the headers (in Russian) and in `CLAUDE.md`.